yno6/NETWORKWALKS-YASHVI-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 https://github.com/user-attachments/assets/dd700ce7-5c16-4c79-aef2-83e9cd157bc7

 ### Select according to preferences, finish all the installation steps as needed, and Kali Linux will be ready to boot!
+### Once the Kali Linux installation is complete, remove the Kali Linux ISO image from the CD/DVD option on the main UTM page while the Kali Linux VM (the one just installed) is selected.

 ---

 # Network Configuration